WaylonWalker/waylonwalker.com/pages/blog/practice-python-online.md

 ---
 templateKey: blog-post
-related_post_label: Check out this related post
 tags:
   - python
 title: 🐍 Practice Python Online
 date: 2020-07-25T05:00:00Z
 status: published
+cover: '/static/practice-python-online.png'

+---

-description: When learning a new skill it's important to practice along the
+When learning a new skill it's important to practice along the way.
-    way.
 In order for me to show up to practice I need to make it easy to show up.
 An easy way to show up to practice with python is to use an online repl.
 With these you can try out something quick.
 Sometimes I see snippets from blogs or tweets and I need to try the out for myself to really understand.
-cover: '/static/practice-python-online.png'

----

 When learning a new skill it's important to practice along the way.
 In order for me to show up to practice I need to make it easy to show up.
 An easy way to show up to practice with python is to use an online repl.
 With these, you can try out something quick.
 Sometimes I see snippets from blogs or tweets and I need to try them out for myself to really understand.